Parrots are pretty, but it's not the ideal pet. Before you buy it, you should consider these following points.

 3. Parrots bite.

-They have large, powerful, sharp beaks.
+They have large, sharp, powerful beaks.
 Bites can cause very serious damage.
 Parrots bite humans they love as well as those they hate.
-They bite for many reasons - and if you have a parrot, you'll eventually be bitten.

 4. Parrots are destructive.